 - some hussars (unidentified unit)

-Platen detached colonel Hordt with his regiment and 40 hussars to reinforce Driesen (actual Drezdenko) which was defended by only 200 militia under major Schwerin.
-The rest of Platen's corps then made a junction Dohna's vanguard under the command of lieutenant-general Kanitz.
+Platen detached Colonel Hordt with his regiment and 40 hussars to reinforce Driesen which was defended by only 200 militia under Major Schwerin.
+The rest of Platen's Corps then made a junction with Dohna's vanguard under the command of Lieutenant-General Kanitz.

-On June 26, count Dohna's army crossed the Peene, abandoning Pomerania to the mercy of the Swedes.
-Dohna was on the march towards Cüstrin (actual Kostrzyn nad Odrą).
-Meanwhile, the Russian vanguard had advanced to Meseritz (actual Miedzyrzecz).
+- Count Dohna's army crossed the Peene, abandoning Pomerania to the mercy of the Swedes.
+Dohna was on the march towards Cüstrin.
+Meanwhile, the Russian vanguard had advanced to Meseritz (present-day Miedzyrzecz).
 Dohna still believed that the Russian army was heading for Silesia to make a junction with the Austrian army.
-When he heard of the Russian advance, he ordered Kanitz's vanguard to retire from Landsberg (actual Gorzow Wielkopolski) across the Oder.
-Now only a small Prussian force under major-generals Below and Ruesch remained on the other side of the Oder in front of Cüstrin.
+When he heard of the Russian advance, he ordered Kanitz's vanguard to retire from Landsberg across the Oder.
+Now only a small Prussian force under Major-Generals Below and Ruesch remained on the other side of the Oder in front of Cüstrin.
 It consisted of the Grenadier Battalion 2/G-II Nesse and 500 hussars.